test

 Research bridging differences

-The Conflict Analysis Research Centre (CARC) at the University of Kent is a multi-disciplinary Faculty Research Centre.
-It is based in the School of Politics and International Relations but draws on the expertise of other Schools such as Anthropology, Psychology, the School of Social Policy and Social Science Research, Law, Economics, and the Centre for Journalism.
+The Conflict Analysis Research Centre (CARC) at the University of Kent is a transdisciplinary centre based in the School of Politics and International Relations.
+CARC also draws on the expertise of other Schools and research programs such as Anthropology, Psychology, the School of Mathematics, Statistics and Actuarial Sciences, post-Colonial Studies, Economics, and the Centre for Journalism.
+CARC is the institutional home of the Conflict Research Society and hosts leading academic and policy fellows across the UK and globally.

 The aims of the Conflict Analysis Research Centre are: